samcake/pico/README.md

 This is the quest that we are after, design an elegant and powerful framework to achieve these goals.

 ## Samples & development
 Each step of the way we will develop a new sample to explore and draft the next piece of feature until we we get to a stable version.
-THe library code is constantly evolving as we refine the design and we will retroactively apply the changes required to the previous samples to keep them all consistent.
+The library code is constantly evolving as we refine the design and we will retroactively apply the changes required to the previous samples to keep them all consistent.

 ### pico 1: Clear a swapchain
 introducing
 - gpu::Device
 - gpu::Swapchain
 - window::Window
 - render::Renderer

 ### pico 2: Draw a triangle
 introducing
 - gpu::Shader
 - gpu::Pipeline State